 - Workshop 3 – Ladue Middle School

-On July 1, 2020, the architectural team presented the Schematic Designs reflected in this document for approval before moving onto the Design Development phase of the design process.
+On July 1, 2020, the architectural team presented the Schematic Designs reflected in this document for approval before moving onto the Design Development phase of the process.
 In this document you will find the existing conditions, the proposed site plans, overall building plans and classroom configurations, color and material palettes, and aerial views of the designs for Old Bonhomme Elementary School, Spoede Elementary School and Ladue Middle School.

 Shown above: Renderings of the Ladue Middle School collaborative space on the second floor and the new Old Bonhomme Elementary gymnasium.